venkatdas/Interview_preparation/javascript-adv-concepts/25-Memory leaks in JS & How to prevent them.md

 // elements is still holding references to the removed DOM elements
 ```

-Let's dive into some examples to illustrate the causes of memory leaks in JavaScript and demonstrate how to prevent them:

-Example 1: Global Variables
-Cause of Leak:
-Creating an unintended global variable by not declaring it properly.

-javascript
-Copy code
-function createGlobalVariable() {
-  globalVar = "This is a global variable"; // Mistakenly creates a global variable
-}
-Prevention:
-Declare variables with let, const, or var to avoid them becoming global.

-javascript
-Copy code
-function createLocalVariable() {
-  let localVar = "This is a local variable"; // Properly declared local variable
-}
-Example 2: Timers and Callbacks

-Cause of Leak:
-Setting up an interval and forgetting to clear it can cause the callback function to hold onto variables unnecessarily.

-javascript
-Copy code
-let someResource = loadData();
-setInterval(() => {
-  console.log(someResource);
-}, 1000);
-Prevention:
-Clear the interval when it's no longer needed or before the containing component is destroyed.

-javascript
-Copy code
-let someResource = loadData();
-let intervalId = setInterval(() => {
-  console.log(someResource);
-}, 1000);

-// Later on
-clearInterval(intervalId);
-someResource = null; // Release the resource
-Example 3: DOM Elements References
-Cause of Leak:
-Holding onto DOM elements that have been removed from the DOM.

-javascript
-Copy code
-let elements = document.querySelectorAll('.some-class');
-document.body.innerHTML = ''; // Removes elements from the DOM

-// elements is still holding references to the removed DOM elements
 **Prevention:**
 Clear references to DOM elements once they are no longer needed.